Megalodon: Monster Shark

 - Megalodon lives!
 Why not say they never went extinct?
 There’s lots of space in the ocean, and to be fair, we probably have no idea what’s down there.
 If you want to stay scientific, you’ll need an explanation for why we don’t have evidence of living megalodons (this is the route the 2018 movie went).
 But you could also just whip up a monster shark and use the handy excuse because I’m the author and I said so.

-- Ghosts: If you can have ghost ships sailing around— The Flying Dutchman or any historical wreck— then why not ghost sharks?
+- The haunted sea.
+If you can have ghost ships sailing around— The Flying Dutchman or any historical wreck— then why not ghost sharks?
 Sidebar: there are three generally recognized types of hauntings, two of which might be relevant here: the first is a residual haunting— think DVD of the dead— spirits that have no intellectual presence, but simply appear over and over, like a recording.
 Often, they reenact their last movements and death.
 So there might be a massive, millions-of-years-old whale-megalodon battle playing out at the surface of the water.
 (Perhaps, like the Dutchman, seeing this ghostly struggle could be a bad omen.)
 The other kind of haunting that might apply here is intelligent: this is where you would get a ghost who likes to push people down the stairs, or a long-dead megalodon who’d still very much like to eat you and your boat.
 (In case anyone is wondering, the third type of haunting is a poltergeist.)

 - Jurassic Shark!
 That’s right, maybe some rich guy and his greedy company cloned a meg.
 Because cloning monsters always goes so well.
 And once you’ve got your shark, what then?
 Want to keep it in captivity and sell tickets?
 Train it to aid the military?
 Farm it for food?
 Strife finds a way…